 - Trainees must attend orientation prior to the beginning of the semester.
 Orientation for the training site typically occurs the Friday before semester classes begin.

-- Trainees must be available and on site Friday mornings 8am-11am for two mandatory weekly meetings (internship seminar and case conference) throughout each semester experience.
+- Trainees must be available and on site Friday mornings 9am-12pm for two mandatory weekly meetings (internship seminar and peer supervision) throughout each semester experience.

 - While diagnosis is not a core aspect of our training philosophy, we recognize its importance as a part of future employment for many trainees, and we integrate the use of the DSM in our clinical work.

-Applicants may apply by completing and submitting our application, along with an updated resume and contact information for three (3) current professional/academic references.
+Applicants may apply for a practicum or internship position by completing and submitting our application, along with an updated resume and contact information for three (3) current professional/academic references.